Skip to content

 ├─ Add ext.orchestrator metadata

-└─ Set synthetic ID response headers
+└─ Set consent and optional EID response headers

 Key Components